MrHaribo/mrharibo.github.io/communicationtutorial/index.md

 ![docker-explorer](DockerExplorer.PNG "Docker Explorer from the Docker Tools for Eclipse")

-> You can also access the ActiveMQ *Web Console* with your browser to observe the state of ActiveMQ.
-The Web Console is avaibale under http://localhost:8161/admin/ and the default username/password credential is "admin"/"admin".
-For production use change the administrative credentials as explained on the [ActiveMQ Dockerhub Page](https://hub.docker.com/r/webcenter/activemq/).

 ## Creating a Loopback Service

 Services can communicate with each other or can send messages to themself.
 The first service that you will create will do the latter, sending a message to itself.